 You should never drive on dry rot tires.
 In fact, if you notice any cracks or imperfections in the tire, you need to have them replaced as soon as you can.
 When dry rot occurs, the air is able to escape through the cracks in the rubber.
-For this reason, it’s difficult to keep the tires inflated, which only puts you in grave danger on the road.
+For this reason, it’s difficult to keep the tires inflated, putting you in serious danger on the road.

 Additionally, the cracks deepen and grow over time.
 Sometimes this process happens slowly, but there are instances where the cracks expand rapidly while you are on the road.
 If the cracks end up at the tire cords, which are the polyester and nylon yarn woven into the tire to support your car’s weight, the rubber of the tire expands and it breaks apart rapidly.

 READ MORE: How Much Does it Cost to Replace Your Tires?